Code-m1ner/MLS4-easyapp/README.md

 ### For Site Admin:
 All of the above plus:
-- Site management page, where admin users can add products, blog, and review contact messages from other users.
+- Site management page, where admin users can add products, and review contact messages from other users.
-- Add Product / Blog page, where admin can add products / blogs.
+- Add Product / where admin can add products.
-- Edit Product / Blog Page, where admin can update products / blogs.
+- Edit Product / where admin can update products.
 - Product Reviews, admin can delete reviews from any user who has left a review.

 ## Structure